AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 else

-    chosenPrice = aggressivePrice -- Veterans can afford more.
+    chosenPrice = aggressivePrice -- Veteran players can afford more.

 end